Donald Gurnett: Early life and education

 Gurnett grew up in Fairfax, Iowa.
-In his spare time he built and flew model airplanes with a club at the airport in Cedar Rapids.
-There he met the German expatriate scientist Alexander Lippisch.
+In his spare time, he built and flew model airplanes with a club at the airport in Cedar Rapids.
+There, he met the German expatriate scientist Alexander Lippisch.

 Gurnett received his bachelor's degree in electrical engineering from the University of Iowa in 1962, and then his master's degree in physics in 1963 and his doctorate in 1965.

 Career

-Gurnett's research into space plasmas (and his involvement in the development of electronics and measuring devices for space missions) began while he was a student and eventually led to early studies of plasma waves in the Earth's radiation belt (via low-frequency radio waves).
+Gurnett's research into space plasmas (and his involvement in the development of electronics and measuring devices for space missions) began while he was a student, and eventually led to early studies of plasma waves in the Earth's radiation belt (via low-frequency radio waves).
 From 1962, he was a NASA trainee at the University of Iowa and Stanford University (1964/65).
-He participated to the Injun satellites program designed and built by researchers at the University of Iowa to observe various radiation and magnetic phenomena in the ionosphere and beyond.
+He participated in the Injun satellites program, designed and built by researchers at the University of Iowa to observe various radiation and magnetic phenomena in the ionosphere and beyond.
 In 1965, he became an assistant professor, in 1968 an associate professor, and in 1972 a professor at the University of Iowa.

-His involvement with space plasmas continued through his involvement in 41 NASA missions, including Voyager 1 and Voyager 2 to the outer planets, the Galileo mission to Jupiter, and the Cassini mission to Saturn.
+He was involved into 41 NASA missions, including Voyager mission to the outer planets, the Galileo mission to Jupiter, and the Cassini mission to Saturn.
 He was particularly concerned with the formation of the plasma waves observable in the radio spectrum in the plasmas of the radiation belts of planets with magnetic fields and wave-particle interactions in the plasmas, which are often easier to study in space than in the laboratory.

 In late August 2012, the radio and plasma-wave instrument designed by Gurnett onboard Voyager 1 confirmed that it had crossed the heliopause.